 • Boiled linseed oil.
 Linseed oil comes from flax seeds, and it’s long been used to treat garden tools.
 The oil isn’t really boiled; it’s combined with solvents that cause it to dry more quickly, the way it would if it were boiled.
 So, yes, it does contain solvents in addition to the natural oil, which would become hard in the can without it.
 Another trade off.
 Apparently, the solvent evaporates, so letting the tool dry for a day before using will give the solvent time to disappear.
 (I still find it more appealing than motor oil.)
 Linseed oil will become gummy if applied too thick, so spread lightly.

 • Camellia oil.
 I’m excited to try this!
 Made from the seeds of the Camellia oleifera plant, camellia oil is an odorless, non-staining, light oil (less likely to become gummy like linseed).
 It’s used as a cooking oil in Asian cuisine, and is often employed in cosmetic products, like soaps and creams.
-Woodworkers tout its ability to prevent corrosion.
+Woodworkers tout its ability to prevent corrosion, which is why it sounds ideal for garden tools.

-What are your favorite tips for taking care of your gardening tools?
+What are your favorite tips for garden tool care?
 We’re still learning, so please contribute!